 Timing of Measurements

 - Body composition measured at weeks zero and 12

 - Blood chemistries measured at weeks zero, six and 12.

 - Body weight: Assessed by electronic scale

 - Body composition: Assessed by dual energy x-ray absorptiometry (DEXA)

-- Blood chemistries: Assessed using fasted venous blood.
-Glucose was measured by glucose hexokinase enzyme assay; insulin and leptin by microparticle enzyme immunometric assay; total blood cholesterol, HDL-cholesterol and TG by standard automated methods; free fatty acids by a commercially available enzymatic colorimetric test kit; C-reactive by near-infrared immunonephelometry.
-Hyperinsulinemia was defined as fasting insulin levels higher than 16μIU per ml (110pmol per l) and hypertriglyceridemia as fasting TG levels greater than or equal to 133mg per dL (1.5mmol per L)
+- Blood chemistries: Assessed using fasting venous blood.
+Glucose was measured by glucose hexokinase enzyme assay; insulin and leptin by microparticle enzyme immunometric assay; total cholesterol, HDL-cholesterol and TG by standard automated methods; free fatty acids by a commercially available enzymatic colorimetric test kit; C-reactive by near-infrared immunonephelometry.
+Hyperinsulinemia was defined as fasting insulin levels higher than 16μIU per ml (110pmol per L) and hypertriglyceridemia as fasting TG levels greater than or equal to 133mg per dL (1.5mmol per L)